If you're a B2B content marketer working in an industry experiencing an economic

 are really unemployed and haven't told anyone yet.

-Those who didn't get laid off may very well be busier than they were before, either handling
+Those who didn't get laid off may be busier than they were before, either handling

 extra workload created by layoffs, or polishing their resumes and scoping out other employers